-A descendent of The Secret Garden, sibling of Narnia and ancestor to The BFG, Tom’s Midnight Garden is an influential and much-loved book which won the Carnegie Medal.
+A descendent of The Secret Garden, sibling of The Chronicles of Narnia and ancestor to The BFG, Tom’s Midnight Garden is an influential and much-loved book which won the Carnegie Medal.

 STORY WORLD OF TOM’S MIDNIGHT GARDEN

 The author grew up in Cambridgeshire but calls it Castleford here.
 This allows her to deviate from reality, placing objects where she likes them.
 It’s a convenient trick.